soyur/Python-Scripts/README.md

 Script to dowload compressed Lidar (laz) from NOAA Digital Coast FTP site and convert to DEMs

-Script to change existing SLD XML
+Script to change existing Styled Layer Descriptor (SLD) XML